maiziezhoulab/VolcanoSV/README.md

 ## Before you start

-**Note:
-1.VolcanoSV is designed only for autosome chromosomes since the phasing procedure for sex chromosomes is very different!**
+**1.VolcanoSV is designed only for autosome chromosomes since the phasing procedure for sex chromosomes is very different!**

 **2.The reference file should have contig name in a format like "chr1, chr2, chr3 ..." and does not have descriptive field after it.**